qiwne/helicase/README.md

 Three options are available for that:
 - `split_non_actg` splits the sequence into contiguous chunks of ACTG bases, stopping the iterator at each chunk.
 - `skip_non_actg` skips the non-ACTG bases and merge the remaining chunks together, stopping once at the end of the record.
-- `keep_non_actg` keeps the non-ACTG bases and encodes the with a lossy representation.
+- `keep_non_actg` keeps the non-ACTG bases and encodes them with a lossy representation.

 ### Iterating over chunks of packed DNA